samfeldstein/notebook/content/notes/purpose.md

 The broader question though is is it wrong to choose work based on how engaging it is?
 Am I wrong to choose websites over writing because I find building websites so much more engaging than writing?
 I don't see why that should be a problem.
 If you can find something useful to do that you don't have to force yousrelf to do, that seems like as close a recipe to career happiness as you can get.

 But it's multivariate.
 The work either has to be engaging enough or important enough to make up for it.
 Writing simply isn't important enough to me to make up how not engaging it is.
-Coding is engaging, but when I do for anyone other than myself or someone I care about, suddnely it's not important enough to be worth the effort.
+Coding is engaging, but when I do for anyone other than myself or someone I care about, suddenly it's not important enough to be worth the effort.

 That's why I want to work for myself.
 Maybe I'm selfish, but I find it very difficult to summon the will to work for other people.
 I *can* do it.
 I *have* done it.
 And I've worked hard.
 But it's no way to spend a life.
 The solution is to work for myself, or possibly with a friend.
 I'm pretty sure that's as close to a satisfying career as I'm ever going to get.

+---

 You could make some money with some of these things.
 You could open a coffee shop or a dance studio.
 You could open an online boutique selling personal little sites.
 The first two are out of the question; I don't have the money or the expertise, and anyway the margins on coffee probably aren't worth the startup cost.
 I do plan to open that online boutique someday soon, if I can figure out how to minimize the workload such that I can charge a reasonable rate.

 It's career as distinct from life.
 This is a common dichotomy.
 Everybody understands it.
 You work a job you don't like to make money so you can afford to do the things you do like.
 Ideally, you find work you like doing enough that you don't feel the need to draw that dichotomy.
 The only way I see that happening for me is if I start my own business.
 Because if I'm working for a boss, or even for freelance clients, that dichotomy is always going to be there because work is always going to be something to escape.
 The line is drawn by relief.

-But if you work for yourself, running a business for instance, than it becomse another activity you enjoy.
+But if you work for yourself, running a business for instance, than it becomes another activity you enjoy.
 Just one where you're making money.
 The hard line between work and life starts to fade, and then it's just life.

 There are two ways to make money.
 Sell your time or a product.